erc-dharma/dharma/readme.md

 not just `libicu`.
 You also need to install Python's headers (`python-devel` or `python-dev`).

+You also need to install a Golang environment on each machine you intend to run the application on.
+See [here](https://go.dev/doc/install) for installation details.

 Also needed are [`pandoc`](https://pandoc.org) (we use it at runtime for rendering Markdown files) and the `sqlite3` command-line tool.